pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/02-grafana.md

 When writing a custom script, it's often easiest to modify an existing script instead of starting from scratch.
 Start by identifying one of the pre-made scripts or dashboards that does something similar to what you're looking for.
 The **Script** selector in the **Query** editor tab shows descriptions for each pre-made script.

-Once you've identified a script that does something similar to what you are aiming to do, edit the script and press the `Run Script` to update the panel.
+Once you've identified a script that does something similar to what you are aiming to do, edit the script and refresh the panel.

 ## Debugging